tum-ens/urbs/doc/theorydoc/AP_prob.rst

 .. image:: img/part-load.png
   :width: 400
   :align: center
-  :alt: Process with part load behaviour
+  :alt: Process with part load behaviour.

 A few restrictions have to be kept in mind when using this feature: